cran-task-views/Spatial/Spatial.md

--   `r pkg("marmap")` package is designed for downloading, plotting, and manipulating bathymetric and topographic data in R. It allows to query the ETOPO1 bathymetry and topography database hosted by the NOAA, use simple latitude-longitude-depth data in ascii format, and take advantage of the advanced plotting tools available in R to build publication-quality bathymetric maps (see the [PLOS](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0073051)
+-   `r pkg("marmap")` package is designed for downloading, plotting, and manipulating bathymetric and topographic data in R. It allows to query the ETOPO1 bathymetry and topography database hosted by the NOAA, use simple latitude-longitude-depth data in ASCII format, and take advantage of the advanced plotting tools available in R to build publication-quality bathymetric maps (see the [PLOS](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0073051)